scheinerman/BalancedIncompleteBlockDesigns.jl/README.md

 The `BalancedIncompleteBlockDesigns` module uses integer programming to create balanced incomplete block designs.
-This is a demonstration project of marginal practial use.
+This is a demonstration project of marginal practical use.

 ## Block Design Creation